 In order to ensure that all surveys have an equal opportunity for successful deployment and to protect potential respondents from being overburdened with survey requests, we require that any person or group asking to conduct a survey using Kenyon students, alumni, staff, or faculty as the primary response group or using Kenyon's resources to conduct a survey gain approval from and schedule deployment through the Office of Institutional Research (IR) and, when conflicts between surveys exist, the Institutional Research Advisory Committee.

-Though coordinating questionnaires or surveys through the Office of Institutional Research can frequently help you maximize your response rate, the following are some examples of questionnaires that are NOT required to be scheduled through the IR:
+Coordinating questionnaires or surveys through the Office of Institutional Research can frequently help you maximize your response rate.
+However the following are some examples of questionnaires that are NOT required to be scheduled through the IR:

 A. Faculty-supervised survey research that contributes toward students' academic progress;

 C. Individual event evaluations collecting information on operational status and projected needs;